excelsior-university-web-systems/excelsior-bootstrap-editor/README.md

 - Adjust the lock settings for all templates/patterns.
 Patterns added to new pages will now have the updated lock settings, while existing pages (with patterns added before the release) will remain unchanged.
 - Fix an issue where script tags are not properly striped from iframe embed.
 - Change "Review" to "Overview" for assignment and discussion patterns/templates.
-- Change the "list of task" to basic list for the live session.
+- Change the "list of tasks" under the "Agenda" tab to a basic list for the live session pattern/template.

 ### Version 1.0.2 (10/23/2024)
 - Remove the `role` attribute from the `img` tag when the `alt` attribute is empty (indicating the image is decorative).
 For assistive technologies like screen readers, it's not recommended to add the `role` attribute for decorative images, as it can cause confusion.
 An empty `alt` tag is sufficient for assistive technologies to recognize the image as decorative.